 God, by definition, is ultimate reality and as such God is also ultimately free.
 If God were contingent then whatever God was contingent to would be more ultimate.
 So, God could be thought of as the ultimate “could have done otherwise”.
 This means that the intentionality inherent in reality is of God’s choosing.
 So God has “free will” but what about us?

-For us to also be free we would need to personally participate in that freedom.
+For us to also be free we would need to personally participate (have a limited share) in that freedom.
 This is where the aspect monism and divine idealism ontology of the Divine Life Communion comes in.
-If everything is an aspect of the Divine Life, then each aspect participates in the intentionality of that Life.
+If everything is an aspect of the Divine Life, then each aspect shares in the intentionality and freedom of that Life.
 However, as aspects (parts of the Divine Life) there are constraints to that freedom.
 Whereas God-as-transcendent is ultimately free, God-as-living is constrained.
 The constraints also apply to each part of God’s life in varying degrees.
 A rock is highly constrained.
 But as complexity becomes greater there are more options available.
 Freedom becomes more complex.
 Human beings can have some freedom but it is also constrained by their form of life.
 They are subject to the regularities in reality but also have some degree of novelty available.

 Once the autonomic view and with it necessity-and-chance is abandoned, free will can be real.
 Human beings participate in God’s freedom.
 They can and do make free choices.